Riley and his team were amazing!

 Outstanding attorney and worthy adversary in the courtroom.

-Douglas R. Beam P.A. is a criminal defense and personal injury law firm that is highly experienced in getting favorable results for those facing a felony charge.
+Douglas R. Beam P.A. is a criminal defense and personal injury law firm.
+We are highly experienced in getting favorable results for those facing a felony charge.
 With a 30-year history of successfully representing thousands of clients throughout Central Florida, Douglas R. Beam P.A. is trusted to help those facing felony charges for the most serious crimes.

 “I have contacted Mr. Beam on many occasions.
 Through every case he has done for me, we'd have a sit down and he'd get to the root of the problem right away.
 He is very free of being judgemental and would like you to be very open & honest as he prepares a file for your case.
 He is also honest and will try to give you your best options while he works to get you the best deal he can before or during a hearing, a trial, an appeal and other court proceedings.
 Mr. Beam has worked hard to get me out of trouble a number of times.
 That has given me a second chance in life to further my education, go after goals, and chase my dreams and aspirations.”